nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tasks
-2. Opus shows a list of tasks
-3. User requests to delete a specific task in the list
+1. User requests to delete a specific task in the list
-4. Opus deletes the task
+2. Opus deletes the task
 Use case ends

 **Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
+1a.
 The given index is invalid

-> 3a1.
+> 1a1.
 Opus shows an error message
-Use case resumes at step 2
+Use case ends

 #### Use case: Edit task

 **MSS**

-1. User requests to list tasks
-2. Opus shows a list of tasks
-3. User requests to edit a specific task in the list
+1. User requests to edit a specific task in the list
-4. Opus edits the task
+2. Opus edits the task
 Use case ends

 **Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
+1a.
 The given index is invalid

-> 3a1.
+> 1a1.
 Opus shows an error message
-Use case resumes at step 2
+Use case ends

-3b.
+1b.
 The attribute given is invalid

 > 3b1.
 Opus shows an error message
-Use case resumes at step 2
+Use case ends

-3c.
+1c.
 The value of the attribute is invalid

-> 3c1.
+> 1c1.
 Opus shows an error message
-Use case resumes at step 2
+Use case ends

 3d.
 The value of the attribute is the same as the previous value

 >Use case ends

-#### Use case: List task
+#### Use case: Mark task as complete

 **MSS**

-1. User input command to list task
+1. User requests to mark a specific task in the list as complete
-2. Opus shows a list of tasks sorted by due dates
+2. Opus marks the task as complete
 Use case ends

 **Extensions**

-2a.
-The list is empty
+1a.
+The given index is invalid

-> 2a1.
-Opus shows a message that the list is empty
+> 1a1.
+Opus shows an error message
 Use case ends

-#### Use case: Mark task as complete
+#### Use case: Set deadline to a task

 **MSS**

+1. User requests to set a deadline to a specific task
+2. Opus sets a deadline for the task and displays the task Use case ends

+**Extensions**

+1a.
+The given index is invalid

+> 1a1.
+Opus shows an error message
+Use case ends

+1b.
+The date input by user is invalid

+> 1b1.
+Opus shows an error message
+Use case ends

+#### Use case: Undo the previous action

+**MSS**

+1. User requests to undo the previous action
+2. Opus shows which action is undone
+Use case ends

+**Extensions**

+1a.
+The history stack is empty

+> Use case ends

+#### Use case: Redo the previous undo action

+**MSS**

+1. User requests redo the previous undo action
+2. Opus shows which action is restored
+Use case ends

+**Extensions**

+1a.
+The restoration history stack is empty

+> Use case ends

+#### Use case: Find for specific tasks using the attributes

+**MSS**

-1. User requests to list tasks
+1. User requests to find tasks based on the attributes
 2. Opus shows a list of tasks
-3. User requests to mark a specific task in the list as complete
-4. Opus marks the task as complete
 Use case ends

 **Extensions**

-2a.
+1a.
 The list is empty

 > Use case ends

-3a.
-The given index is invalid
+1a.
+The input attribute is invalid

-> 3a1.
+> 1a1.
 Opus shows an error message
-Use case resumes at step 2
+Use case ends

-#### Use case: Set deadline to a task
+#### Use case: Assign a tag to a task

 **MSS**

-1. User requests to list tasks
-2. Opus shows a list of tasks
-3. User requests to set a deadline to a specific task
+1. User requests to assign a tag to the task
-4. Opus sets a deadline for the task and displays the task Use case ends
+2. Opus shows the tag is assigned to the task
+Use case ends

 **Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
+1a.
 The given index is invalid

-> 3a1.
+> 1a1.
 Opus shows an error message
+Use case ends

+1b.
+The tag input by user is invalid

+> 1b1.
+Opus shows an error message
+Use case ends

+#### Use case: Specify the location of the storage file

+**MSS**

+1. User requests to specify the location of the storage file
+2. Opus shows the location of the storage file is changed Use case ends

+**Extensions**

+1a.
+The location path is invalid

+> 1a1.
+Opus shows an error message
+Use case ends

+#### Use case: Add a note to a task

+**MSS**

+1. User requests to add a note to the task
+2. Opus shows the note is added to the task
+Use case ends

+**Extensions**

+1a.
+The input index is invalid

+> 1a1.
+Opus shows an error message
+Use case ends

+#### Use case: Set the priority of a task

+**MSS**

+1. User requests to set the priority of a task
+2. Opus shows the priority is set.
+Use case ends

+**Extensions**

+1a.
+The input index is invalid

+> 1a1.
+Opus shows an error message
 Use case resumes at step 2

-3b.
-The date input by user is invalid
+1b.
+The priority value is invalid

-> 3b1.
+> 1b1.
 Opus shows an error message
 Use case resumes at step 2

 ## Appendix C : Non Functional Requirements